-If you answered no to the last question it is probably because you aren't prepared.
-If you aren't organized you are likely to make mistakes because your brain is wasting precious resources searching for the info it needs versus processing the info it has to make good decisions.
+If you answered no to the last question, it is likely you are unprepared.
+If unorganized you are likely to make mistakes because your brain is wasting precious resources searching for info versus processing the info it has to make good decisions.

-Back to the poker analogy - if you are holding two aces you feel great about your starting chances in a hand.
+Back to the poker analogy - if you are holding two aces, you feel great about your starting chances.
 Being prepared and relaxed is like holding pocket aces.
 It can still go awry, but you are off to a strong start.

 This level is the equivalent of knowing your opponent's hand in poker.
-Fortunately, this is actually much easier in a fantasy football draft.
-As the draft unfolds you should know the strengths and needs of every other team in the draft.
+Fortunately, this is much easier in a fantasy football draft.
+As the draft unfolds, you should know the strengths and needs of every other team in the draft.